|Application deadline:||Early application is encouraged|

 * Split study fees are calculated pro rata for the periods of attendance only.
 For example, students who've chosen a Term 1 split date will be charged approximately 12 weeks fees (at the Year 1 fee rate) for their first year of study, and approximately 38 weeks fees (at the Year 2 full-time fee rate) for their second year of studies.

 Term 1 begins with an initial one-week orientation period for all students.
 During this time students are introduced to the LSHTM and members of staff, given time to settle into London and to meet the other students on their course.
 There is an introduction to the MSc course and studying at the LSHTM, plus sessions on key computing and study skills.
 The Term 1 Module for the MSc Medical Microbiology consists of two compulsory modules; Bacteriology & Virology and Analysis & Design of Research Studies A further optional module is Molecular Biology.
 There is a separate assessment at the end of each Core Module, which both take the form of a practical examination and Multiple Choice Question test.
 Sessions on basic computing, molecular biology and statistics are run throughout the term for all students.

-C1: Basic Parasitology; Molecular Biology & Recombinant DNA Techniques
+Slot 1: Basic Parasitology; Molecular Biology & Recombinant DNA Techniques

-C2: Clinical Bacteriology 1; Molecular Virology.
+Slot 2: Clinical Bacteriology 1; Molecular Virology.

-D1: Advanced Training in Molecular Biology; Clinical Virology;
+Slot 3: Advanced Training in Molecular Biology; Clinical Virology;

-D2: Clinical Bacteriology 2; Molecular Biology Research Progress & Applications
+Slot 4: Clinical Bacteriology 2; Molecular Biology Research Progress & Applications

-E: Antimicrobial Chemotherapy; Mycology; Pathogen Genomics; Molecular Cell Biology & Infection
+Slot 5: Antimicrobial Chemotherapy; Mycology; Pathogen Genomics; Molecular Cell Biology & Infection

 Students complete a laboratory-based original research project on an aspect of a relevant organism.
 Projects may take place within the School or with collaborating scientists in other colleges or institutes in the UK or overseas.